jamiefolsom/arbotopia/_posts/2020-01-07-beginning-the-new-decade.md

 I took this photo of a male Yellow-bellied Sapsucker a few years ago in my yard in Jamaica Plain; the rows of small holes in the bark of the yew tree are made by the woodpecker to get sap and also to attract insects to the sap.

-We spent some time back at the feeders where we finally saw a junco; they are usually seen in flocks this time of year.
+We spent some time back at the feeders where we finally saw our only junco; they are usually seen in flocks this time of year.
 We also heard, then saw, a Carolina Wren:

 ![](/images/J1idyhP8SmK4s3 RgSBDWw_thumb_1b53.jpg)

+This tiny creature packs a wallop when it breaks into song.

-So we walked about two miles on this walk, but saw nearly all our birds within 150 yards of our start.
+We walked about two miles on this walk, but saw nearly all our birds within 150 yards of our start.
 Here is the list for the walk:

 Arnold Arboretum, Suffolk, Massachusetts, US
 Jan 5, 2020 9:00 AM - 10:50 AM
-Protocol: Traveling
-2\.0 mile(s)
 Checklist Comments: 34, sun and clouds, windy; BBC walk
-21 species
+**21 species**

 Mallard 2- pair, Faxon Pond
 Mourning Dove 6